- #tcot 12RETWEETS

 I have a strong international background and expertise in digital marketing and social media.
 I’ve lived and worked in 6 countries and picked up 4 languages while doing so (including conversational Chinese and Japanese).

-As the Managing Director Razorfish and DigitasLBi Hong Kong and Singapore, I’m responsible for managing the operations, driving the agency’s business strategy, and overseeing internal staff & resources.
+As the Managing Director Razorfish Hong Kong and Singapore, I’m responsible for managing the operations, driving the agency’s business strategy, and overseeing internal staff and resources.
 In addition to this, I’m the senior lead responsible for all multinational accounts (and account teams) in both Hong Kong and Singapore.
 Our Hong Kong and Singapore offices act as central hubs for our multinational clients deploying campaigns and programs across the APAC region.

 More recently I was based in Singapore, heading up RIM's digital marketing efforts in APAC.
-Over a period of two years, my team and I made BlackBerry the 3rd largest fan site in Indonesia, the 2nd largest tech fan site in India, and organized the largest ever Foursquare swarm event in Asia (over 30k check-ins in less than 4 hours).
+Over a period of two years, my team and I made BlackBerry the 3rd largest fan site in Indonesia, the 2nd largest tech fan site in India, and organized the largest ever Foursquare swarm event in Asia (over 30k check-ins in less than four hours).